mozilla/moztrap/docs/userguide/faq.rst

 4. **Please help us add more to the FAQ!**

-  - New FAQ items help everyone figure things out.
+  - New FAQ items help everyone.
+Your contributions help!